Elrophi/Resort/README.md

 # Porfolio Landing Page

-This is a landing portfolio landing page with an about me and my project sections.
+This is a portfolio landing page with an about me and my project sections.

 >### Author: [El-rophi Skwaila](https://elrophi.github.io/Resort/)
+---

-### Technology Used: -
+### Technology Used:
 >-HTML
 >-CSS